 Access: Anyone can leave a comment to an existing post, but anonymous comments are forbidden.
-Please contact Melissa at email@example.com if you would like to become a contributor and post on Anole Annals.
+Please contact Bridget Power at BridgetPower@fas.harvard.edu if you would like to become a contributor and post on Anole Annals.
 All Anole Annals users must provide their full real name and a few sentences of basic information about why you’re writing for Anole Annals in the “Biographical information” section.
-Occasionally, comments get put into spam; if you comment and it is not published within a day, please notify the editors at firstname.lastname@example.org.
+Occasionally, comments get put into spam; if you comment and it is not published within a day, please notify the editors at email@example.com.

 Content: Anole Annals is a place to post anything about anoles, from recent scientific research to anecdotes about anoles in popular culture.
 Have fun and post any anole information that you’d like to share with other anole enthusiasts.
 We have only a few relatively simple rules.
 First, we do not permit posts or comments about collection, sale, trade, or donations of animals (alive or dead) that are not accompanied by appropriate legal documentation.
 Second, avoid controversial remarks that you may end up regretting.
 Once something is on the internet it will never go away.
 If you are going to be critical of someone’s work, make sure that you are objective and prepared to personally defend your critique.
 If you have any doubts about a post or comment, please consult with the editors.